Abhishekpamulapati/Python-Certification/README.md

 ### Project 2  - Building an RPG charater stats

 This custom python function accepts the name of your RPG charater and also the stats to that character

+### Project 3  - Build a pin extractor

+Extracts a numeric secret code from one or more poems based on word positions in each line.